michael-taylor/michael-taylor.github.io/content/posts/scoop-more-portable.md

 ---
 title: "Making the Portable Toolkit More Portable"
-excerpt: "How to handle minor differences in configuration files between computers."
+description: "How to handle minor differences in configuration files between computers."
 date: "2023-08-18"
 tags:
   - Scoop